(1) "ABET" means the Accreditation Board of Engineering and Technology.

 (b) For land surveying applicants, a minimum of 60 semester credits comprised of:

-(i) at least six credits in English, seven credits in math, six credits in drafting, nine credits in basic science, five credits in humanities and social sciences or approved associate of applied science degree benchmarks; and
+(i) at least six credits in English, seven credits in math, six credits in drafting, including three credits in survey drafting, nine credits in basic science, five credits in humanities and social sciences or approved associate of applied science degree benchmarks; and